-Your health is like that: a mosaic of the thousands of small decisions you make about your eating, physical activity, and well-being.
+Wellness is like that: A mosaic of the thousands of small decisions you make about your eating, physical activity, and well-being day-to-day.
 No single decision determines the outcome, but altogether, they create your picture of health.
-Here are six surprisingly small resolutions that add up to big changes:

 1. Find the middle ground.

 Think of eating and physical activity as a pendulum with two extremes: All and Nothing.
 What happens if you draw a pendulum in one direction and let it go?
 Of course, it swings to the opposite extreme.
 Too often, this is how people approach their eating and exercise choices: All or nothing.

 No individual snack, meal, drink, or day on the couch will ruin your picture of health.
 It is your overall pattern of consumption and activity that determine the end result.

 Since perfection is not possible (or necessary), find the balance in between the extremes.

 When your New Year’s eating and activity plan take into account your schedule, preferences, goals, health concerns, and other issues specific to you, you’re able to establish a healthy lifestyle that is flexible enough to withstand the realities of your daily life.

 2. Use nutrition information as a tool, not a weapon.

 Rigid rules set you up for failure because when your favorites are off-limits, you’ll still want them.
 This can trigger cravings, overeating, and guilt, so you may find yourself in the trap I call the “eat-repent-repeat” cycle.